Go Back

 pick your season

-One common misconception is that the equinox is the only time of the year that it is possible to balance an egg on its end.
+One common misconception is that the equinox is the only time of the year when an egg can be balanced on its end.

 "The origins of this myth are attributed to stories that the ancient Chinese would create displays of eggs standing on end during the first day of spring," John Millis, assistant professor of physics and astronomy at Anderson University said.

-Although it is possible to stand an egg on end on the equinox, the trick is also able to be accomplished every other day of the year.
+Although it is possible to stand an egg on end on the equinox, the trick can also be accomplished every other day of the year.

 While autumn is known for its shorter days and cooler conditions, it also brings a heightened risk of severe weather.